Privacy Policy

 Acquia Lift

 At HARTING.com, we use the service Acquia Lift supplied by Acquia Inc., 53 State Street, 10th Floor, Boston, MA 02109, USA.
-All data collected are stored and processed on servers within the EU.
+All personal information collected are stored and processed on servers within the EU.

 Acquia Lift serves the process of personalization which records users’ interests, preferences and habits.
 To do so, Acquia Lift uses cookies to recognize users who return to our website.
 By analyzing your movements on previous visits, we can offer you content which is of particular interest to you.